-Summary: Federal student loans known as Direct Stafford Loans, often referred to simply as Stafford Loans, are accessible to both undergraduate and graduate students.
+Summary: Direct Stafford Loans, also called Stafford Loans, are federal student loans available to both undergraduate and graduate students.
 Students in undergraduate programs receive a 6.53% interest rate.
 A 1.057% origination fee is deducted from the loan amount before the funds are sent to the school.

 - Federal student loans for undergraduates include both subsidized and unsubsidized loans offered by the Department of Education.